hagerna/World-Happiness-Data/Jess_Lilly/index.md

 # A Critical Analysis of The *Gallup World Happiness Report*
-### **Jess Lilly**
+### *Jess Lilly*

-The Global World Happiness Ranking Gallup publishes yearly is based on a single data indicator: Life Ladder Scores determined through something known as the [Cantril Scale](https://news.gallup.com/poll/122453/understanding-gallup-uses-cantril-scale.aspx).
+The World Happiness Ranking Gallup publishes yearly is based on a single data indicator: Life Ladder Scores determined through something known as the [Cantril Scale](https://news.gallup.com/poll/122453/understanding-gallup-uses-cantril-scale.aspx).
 The Cantril Scale is used to rank countries in terms of happiness.
 Countries are ranked in based on survey responses to a single question: “Please imagine a ladder, with steps numbered from 0 at the bottom to 10 at the top.
 The top of the ladder represents the best possible life for you and the bottom of the ladder represents the worst possible life for you.
 On which step of the ladder would you say you personally feel you stand at this time?”
 Countries are ranked by mean life ladder score, with the highest score denoting the happiest country globally, and the lowest score denoting the least happy country globally.
 I am interested in investigating the validity of the Life Lasser Score in determining the happiness of a country.
 I am further interested in critically investigating the associations between measures of physical and emotional-well-being and the Life Ladder Scores that form the basis of the Gallup World Happiness Rankings.

 ### Statement of Interest